-Otford Primary School recognises that exposure of children (and adults) to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or partake in an act of violence.
+New School, Canterbury recognises that exposure of children (and adults) to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or partake in an act of violence.
 Radicalisation of young people can be compared to grooming for sexual exploitation.

-Otford Primary School will ensure all members of staff complete an approved training package which includes guidance on how to identify people who may be vulnerable to being drawn into terrorism, and how to refer them into the Channel process.
-This could include the NCALT e-Learning http://course.ncalt.com/Channel_General_Awareness/01/index.html or Home Office training on Prevent https://www.elearning.prevent.homeoffice.gov.uk/.
-The DSL will attend additional training which includes further information on the Prevent Duty.
+New School, Canterbury will ensure all members of staff complete an approved training package which includes guidance on how to identify people who may be vulnerable to being drawn into terrorism, and how to refer them into the Channel process.
+This could include the NCALT e-Learning or Home Office training on Prevent The DSL will attend additional training which includes further information on the Prevent Duty.

-Every member of staff at Otford Primary School recognises that children exposed to radicalisation and extremism is no different to safeguarding against any other vulnerability and should be approached in the same way as protecting children from other risks.
-All members of the community at Otford Primary School will report concerns regarding radicalisation and extremism to the DSL who will follow local and national guidance.
+Every member of staff at New School, Canterbury recognises that children exposed to radicalisation and extremism is no different to safeguarding against any other vulnerability and should be approached in the same way as protecting children from other risks.
+All members of the community at New School, Canterbury will report concerns regarding radicalisation and extremism to the DSL who will follow local and national guidance.